Builtin Functions and Constants¶

 Types may only be extended with static methods in this way, not properties.

-Note that parentheses are required after Float64.tau()
+Note that parentheses are required after Float64.tau() but not after Float64.pi.

 As with instance extensions, the Type.method()